 It may be difficult to see how the actions you take today if done with goodwill or a servant’s heart will come back to you in ways you never imagined.
 Need proof?

-In 2009 I was approached by a local Denver radio station 630 KHOW about hosting a radio program to help adult children manage care of their aging parents.
-Having earlier life experience as a sales secretary at a Channel 7 in Omaha I sort of knew what I might be getting into or so I thought.
+In 2009 I was approached by a local Denver radio station 630 KHOW about hosting a radio program to help adult children manage the care of their aging parents.
+Having earlier work experience at a television station, Channel 7 in Omaha I sort of knew what I might be getting into or so I thought.
 To my surprise, I found only one book on how to produce and host a radio program!

 I showed up at the radio station and jumped in with both feet.
-For 2 ½ years I produced and hosted a radio program that became known as The Caring Generation®, my current brand and focus of my educational efforts.
-The inside story is that it took 20 hours a week of my time to product and host a 2-hour program on Sunday mornings.
+For 2 ½ years, I produced and hosted a radio program that became known as The Caring Generation®, my current brand and focus of my educational efforts.
+The inside story is that it took 20 hours a week of my time to produce and host a 2-hour program on Sunday mornings.

 The time involved in researching, writing, and presenting was like returning to complete another college degree.
 I write better, speak better, research better, and present better.
 The program ended with my writing a book and the story of my blessings continue.